We think this movie stands out for:

 In CAPTAIN AMERICA: THE FIRST AVENGER, it's 1942, and World War II is raging.
 Despite the fact that he's frail and asthmatic, all that Steve Rogers (Chris Evans) wants is to join the Army so he can have a chance to fight Nazi bullies.
 That chance comes in the form of Dr. Abraham Erskine (Stanley Tucci), a scientist who's developed a special serum that turns scrawny Steve into brawny Captain America.
 After being sidelined by Col. Chester Phillips (Tommy Lee Jones) and turned into a one-man recruiting ad/war bond salesman, Rogers gets back into the thick of things when a rescue mission uncovers intelligence about the nefarious plans of HYDRA, a Nazi experimental science division led by evil Johann Schmidt (Hugo Weaving).
 With the help of a motley crew of soldiers and lovely-and-capable Agent Peggy Carter (Hayley Atwell), Rogers focuses on stopping Schmidt before the villain can unleash his mysterious, extremely powerful super weapons on the world.

 Is it any good?

-Families can talk about what sets Captain America apart from other superheroes.
-How does he compare to Batman?
+Families can talk about what sets Captain America: The First Avenger apart from other superhero films.
+How does Captain America compare to Batman?
 Iron Man?
 Is he more or less of a "good guy" than those characters?

 At one point Steve Rogers says he doesn't want to kill anybody, but during the movie he dispatches plenty of bad guys.
 Was that his only option?